 Disney shop struggles to get approval for gate to prevent rough sleeping

-Grafton Street outlet wants to add a sliding security gate to its entrance
+Grafton Street outlet wants to add sliding security gate to its entrance

 The Disney shop on Dublin’s Grafton Street is struggling to get approval for its controversial planning application to install security measures to prevent homeless people from sleeping in its doorway.